RTEMS/rtems-docs/c-user/linker_sets.rst

 - a begin marker (e.g. provided by ``crtbegin.o``, and

-- an end marker (e.g. provided by ``ctrend.o``).
+- an end marker (e.g. provided by ``crtend.o``).

 A module may place a certain data item into the dedicated input section.
-The linker will collect all such data items in this section and creates a begin and end marker.
+The linker will collect all such data items in this section and create a begin and end marker.
 The initialization code can then use the begin and end markers to find all the collected data items (e.g. pointers to initialization functions).